But have you forgiven yourself?

 I've been there.
 I remind myself over and over that I am free from guilt and condemnation.
 Jesus died on the cross for my complete and total forgiveness.
 Yet, a scenario or circumstance keeps popping up in my in mind.

-So, when the enemy comes in to accuse me, or my own heart accuses me knowing I screwed up, I come before the Lord and I forgive myself.
+So, when the enemy comes in to accuse me, or my own heart accuses me, I come before the Lord and I forgive myself.
 It's as simple as this.

 Lord, I know I am forgiven by you.